-3. Geographical territory has no influence on the types of experience and expertise required within an underwriting department.
+11. Geographical territory har required within an unde s no influence on the types of exwriting department. kperience and expertise

 True False

-4. Underwriting of commer market, or large commer cial lines is the same whether it cial accounts. be small commercial, middle-
+12. Underwriting of commer market, or large commer cial lines is the same whether it cial accounts. be small commercial, middle-

 True False

-5. As a company grows and expands, the underwriting dep artment needs to change.
+13. As a company grows and expands, the underwriting dep artment needs to change.

 True False

 M arket Cycles

-Dir ections: Indicate with a \ market cycle. es or No which of the following factors influence the insurance
+Dir rections: Indicate with a 'market cycle. es or No which of the following factors influence the insurance

 1. Desire for top-line revenu ie growth

 Yes No

 2. Focus on bottom-line pro ofits

 Yes No

 3. Success or failure of peer companies within the industry

 Yes No

 4. Catastrophic losses

 Yes No

 5. Reinsurance availability

 Yes No

 6. Economic influences suc h as interest rates, inflation, and stock market trends

 Yes No

-Directions: For each of the following, indicate which market cycle it best describes-Hard
+Dir ections: For each of the tor Soft. following, indicate which market cycle it best describes-Hard

-or Soft. •

-1. Companies begin to raise rates.
+7. Compar nies begin to raise e rates.

 Hard Soft

-2. Companies restrict coverage availability.
+8. Compar nies restrict cover age availability.

 Hard Soft

-3. Companies are in a growth mode.
+9. Compar nies are in a grow th mode.

 Hard Soft

-4. Companies relax their underwriting guide lines.
+10. Compar nies relax their ur derwriting guidelines.

 Hard Soft

-5. Companies roll out new products and cov erages.
+11. Compar nies roll out new oroducts and coverages.

 Hard Soft

-6. Companies create a need for the excess an nd surplus markets.
+12. Compar nies create a need d for the excess and surplus mark cets.

 Hard Soft